 China is the main manufacturer of both ready-made pesticides and the active ingredients that form the base of pesticide products formulated in Australia.
-Disruption in the Chinese manufacturing supply chain will likely result in pesticide shortages, which could potentially affect the Agriculture subdivision when these firms start planting Australian winter crops.
-However, Australian fertiliser and explosives manufacturer Inctitec Pivot has announced that it has increased production of fertiliser due to increasing demand from the agriculture sector following improved rainfall.
+Disruption in the Chinese manufacturing supply chain has already resulted in some shortages, which could potentially affect the Agriculture subdivision when these firms start planting Australian winter crops.
+For example, significant supply shortages of glyphosphate in China have already been announced.
+Australia sources between 70 % and 80 % of its year-round supply of this herbicide from China.
+However, Australian fertiliser and explosives manufacturer Incitec Pivot has announced that it has increased production of fertiliser due to increasing demand from the agriculture sector following improved rainfall.

 The Pharmaceutical Product Manufacturing industry is export-oriented, with revenue derived from exports anticipated to total \$6.0 billion in 2019-20.
 Of this figure, approximately half is derived from exports of non-prescription pharmaceuticals, such as vitamins and dietary supplements.
 The COVID-19 outbreak has increased demand for vitamins and dietary supplements in China.
 However, travel bans on Chinese tourists are anticipated to cause a temporary decline in demand from Chinese tourists stocking up on vitamins before returning to their home country.
 Pharmaceutical product manufacturers have also faced short-term volatility due to supply chain disruptions related to COVID-19, with difficulties exporting products to China.

 Domestically, fears related to COVID-19 have prompted consumers to panic purchase over-the-counter medicines, such as paracetamol and cold medicine.
 Demand for pharmaceuticals manufacturing products is anticipated to rise over the short term, as both consumers and healthcare providers require medicine supplies.
+India and some European countries banned exports of certain medicines following supply shortages.
+This factor, along with other disruptions caused by COVID-19, has resulted in shortages of over 600 medicines in Australia.
 In recognition of the heightened strain on the industry, the ACCC has granted a conditional interim authorisation for the Biosimilar Medicines Association and Medicines Australia, and their members to work together to supply essential medicines during the pandemic.